 What Exactly Are NFTs?

 NFTs are a hot topic at the moment.
 You can’t flick through a news website without reading about them.
 For those of you not in the know, NFTs (or Nifty’s as they’re affectionately known) stands for non-fungible tokens.
 They operate as part of the blockchain, just like cryptocurrencies such as Bitcoin or Ethereum, but the difference with digital cash assets like these is that NFTs cannot be exchanged for something else that is exactly the same.
 Each NFT token is unique, which makes them collectible.

-You could think of them as digital trading cards that have a finite amount.
+The point is, they have a finite amount.
 They can be art, moving gif images, or even tweets (the owner of Twitter recently sold his first-ever tweet as an NFT for $2.5 million).
 In the real world, physical collectibles such as Pokémon cards could be seen as similar.
 For example, you can buy rare Pokémon cards that are more valuable because there are fewer of them.
 People could find these cards in a pack then sell them on for a much higher amount.
 It’s the rarity that makes them valuable.
 The same can be done with NFT tokens.